inr-kit/numjuggler/docs/index.md

     * Connect to Travis CI (or similar) to perform automatic tests after each new commit to the master branch
     * Add icons passed/failed to documentation and the repo's README
     * Optional: formulate rules how to add new examples/test input files.

+* How to ensure that the version is updated each time a modification is introduced?

 * Clear interface to the interactive help (the ``--help`` command line argument with options) that takes information from docs folder, i.e. originates from the same source as the online web documentation.